CodeDevvv/Resonate/README.md

 * **Caching:** Integrate a Redis client into the Node.js backend to cache frequent queries and reduce database load.
 * **Enhanced Visualizations:** Add more interactive features to charts, such as date range filtering.
 * **Live Demo:** Deploy the full application stack for a live, interactive demonstration.

+---

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for the full text.